DIY Clothing Upcycling: Transform Old Clothes into New Styles

 Snap “upcycling clothes before and after” photos to track progress and fine-tune fit.

-Safety first: Work with sharp blades on a stable surface and cut away from hands.
+Safety: Work with sharp blades on a stable surface and cut away from hands.
 Ventilate when dyeing or using fabric glue; wear gloves.
 Patch-test dyes on a hidden seam for colorfastness and wash dyed items separately at first.
 For mixed fibers, follow care for the most delicate fabric.
 Keep dyes and sharp tools away from kids and pets.

-Your Upcycling Toolkit: Essentials for Every Project
+Clothing Upcycling Toolkit: Essentials for Every Project

 • Sharp fabric shears; seam ripper; measuring tape & ruler.